jayant1796/jayant1796/README.md

 # 💫 About Me:
-<br>Here's a sample "About Me" section for your GitHub profile, tailored to your background in cybersecurity and web development:<br><br>Hi, I'm Jayant Kumar 👋<br>I'm a B.Tech CSE student specializing in Cybersecurity with a passion for exploring secure and scalable software solutions.
+<br>I'm a B.Tech CSE student specializing in Cybersecurity with a passion for exploring secure and scalable software solutions.
 Along with my focus on security, I have strong experience in Web Development, allowing me to build interactive and robust web applications

 ## 🌐 Socials: